Santa Cruz, Laguna: Demographics

 In the 2020 census, the population of Santa Cruz, Laguna, was 123,574 people, with a density of sigfig 123,574/38.59.

 Economy

+Santa Cruz is considered as the service and commercial center on the eastern part of the province.
+Although relatively far from the immediate urbanizing influence of Metropolitan Manila, Santa Cruz continues to progress.
+It is now classified as municipality.
+Santa Cruz is also the seat of the provincial government since 1885, giving the municipality an additional administrative function over the entire province.

+It also functions as the service center for transportation, commerce, health, education, and other social services for the predominantly rural north-eastern municipalities of the province.
+Boosting the economy of the municipality are the incipient and fast-growing agribusiness industries such as livestock raising, horticulture and aquaculture.
+The town is composed of twenty-six (26) urban barangays.
+All barangays are being classified as urban.

 Commerce

 The provincial capital of Laguna, Santa Cruz serves as service center of the province particularly for the municipalities on its north-eastern part.

 Trade and commerce remain to be one of the primary economic activities in the locality.
 The presence of jeepney services plying Lumban, Paete, Siniloan, San Pablo, Pila, Victoria, Cavinti-Caliraya, Luisiana, Majayjay, Calumpang, Nagcarlan, Liliw, Magdalena, Pagsanjan, Lucban, Lucena and Calamba has further enhanced the municipality's role as a commerce and trade center.

 The center of business activities is in the poblacion specifically at Barangay V where the four (4) buildings of Public Market is situated.